 The results of our clinical trials with respect to any drug candidate might not support our claims of safety or efficacy, the effects of our drug candidates may not be the desired effects or may include undesirable side effects or the drug candidates may have other unexpected characteristics.
 Further, success in preclinical testing and early clinical trials does not ensure that later clinical trials will be successful, and the results of later clinical trials may not replicate the results of prior clinical trials and preclinical testing.
 The clinical trial process may fail to demonstrate that our drug candidates are safe for humans and effective for indicated uses.
 In addition, our clinical trials may involve a specific and small patient population.
 Because of the small sample size, the results of these early clinical trials may not be indicative of future results.
-Adverse or inconclusive results may cause us to abandon a drug candidate and may delay development of other drug candidates and generate product revenues which would have a material adverse effect on our business and results of operations.
+Adverse or inconclusive results may cause us to abandon a drug candidate and may delay development of other drug candidates.
+Any delay in, or termination of, our clinical trials will delay the filing of our NDAs with the FDA and, ultimately, significantly impair our ability to commercialize our drug candidates and generate product revenues which would have a material adverse effect on our business and results of operations.